Raytri3/raytri3.github.io/_posts/2020-04-26-rtcp_writeups.md

 categories: [Capture The Flag]
 ---

-> Houseplant CTF is a capture the flag made with the new RiceTeaCatPanda - I must say they win the "Best Name" for a CTF award.
+Houseplant CTF is a capture the flag made with the new RiceTeaCatPanda - I must say they win the "Best Name" for a CTF award.
 The only thing I didn't like, and it is minor, is the fact they gave the hints to challenges w/o requesting them.
 >
 > This is the link: https://discordapp.com/invite/QRhHGJA

-T
 &nbsp;
 &nbsp;
 ---